mono/website/docs/advanced/pinvoke/index.md

  }
 ```

 Some things to note is that the return value of **strncpy**(3) was changed to *void*, as there is no way to specify that the return value will be the same pointer address as the input *dest* string buffer, and thus it doesn't need to be marshaled.
 If *string* were used instead, Bad Things could happen (the returned string would be freed; see [Strings as Return Values](#strings-as-return-values) ).
 The **StringBuilder** is allocated with the correct amount of storage as a constructor parameter, and this amount of storage is passed to **strncpy**(3) to prevent buffer overflow.
-If you use a **StringBuilder** instance multiple times, always call [http:/monodoc/M:System.Text.StringBuilder.EnsureCapacity(System.Int32) EnsureCapacity()] before passing it into the native method, as the capacity may shrink as a memory optimization over time, leading to unexpectedly truncated results.
+If you use a **StringBuilder** instance multiple times, always call [EnsureCapacity()](http://docs.go-mono.com/index.aspx?link=M:System.Text.StringBuilder.EnsureCapacity(System.Int32)) before passing it into the native method, as the capacity may shrink as a memory optimization over time, leading to unexpectedly truncated results.

 TODO: How does StringBuilder interact with the specified CharSet?